100 Black Men of Atlanta, Inc. Honors the Legacy of Member and Baseball Hall of Famer Henry "Hank" Aaron

 Aaron was best known for passing Babe Ruth's all-time homerun record on April 8, 1974 and set a new one at 755; a record that lasted decades after his retiring.

-"He will be sorely missed by all.
+"He will be sorely missed by all that knew him and knew of his legend.
 May the Lord rest his soul.
 Job well done," stated chairman Gooch.

 About 100 Black Men of Atlanta, Inc.